How to Get Data on CUBIC

 - The name of the user[s] to be given access (full name or login name).
 If you plan to store and analyze data in a CUBIC project, you should use your project username, not personal CUBIC username.

-- The full path to the project you need access to.
-You can find the project path for each study here.
+- The full path to the project you need access to,

 2. Dataset processed without BABS

-If the dataset was NOT processed with BABS, you can copy the data as follows:
+If the dataset was NOT processed with BABS, you can read and work with the data directly.

 3. Dataset processed with BABS

-If the dataset WAS processed with BABS, you can get the data either using datalad
+If the dataset WAS processed with BABS, you can either get data WITHOUT datalad

 3.1.
 Get data without DataLad